Ahmedwaleed22/pharmago-supplier-frontend/docs/pusher-integration.md

 The Pusher integration consists of several parts:

 - A singleton Pusher instance that is initialized once across the application
-- User-specific channels in the format `pharmacy.notifications.{userId}`
+- User-specific channels in the format `supplier.notifications.{userId}`
 - A context provider that initializes the Pusher connection
 - Custom hooks for components to listen to Pusher events